jennya-alexeyeva/cs3650/assignment-01-jennya-alexeyeva/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Jennya Alexeyeva
-- NUID:
+- NUID: 001364095
 - How many hours did it take you to complete this assignment?
+5
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?